JonmarCorpuz/Writeups/TryHackMe Module Task Writeups/Windows Local Persistence/Logon Triggered Persistence.md

 C:\Windows\system32>
 ```
-10. `C:\flags\flag10.exe` from our reverse shell on our attack machine to
+10. `C:\flags\flag10.exe` from our reverse shell on our attack machine to run the **flag10.exe** program onto our terminal, which ended up containing this task's flag
 ```PowerShell
 C:\Windows\system32>C:\flags\flag10.exe
 C:\flags\flag10.exe